Xynes-Studio/xynes-cms-core/docs/DEVELOPMENT.md

 - `(workspace_id, entry_id, created_at)` - For listing comments on an entry
 - `(parent_id)` - For threaded queries

+#### Comment Actions: Safe Defaults

+Comment creation and listing are designed to be safe-by-default:

+- `cms.comments.create`: `content` is validated and capped (1..4000 chars).
+If `X-XS-User-Id` is missing (anonymous), a stricter max of 1000 chars is enforced.
+- `cms.comments.listForEntry`: `limit` is capped at 100.
+If `X-XS-User-Id` is missing (anonymous/public context), `statusFilter` is forced to `approved` to avoid moderation leakage.
+- Platform routes for comments should not be seeded as public by default (configured in `xynes-platform-config`).

 ## Available Actions

 See [CMS_ACTIONS.md](./CMS_ACTIONS.md) for complete action documentation.